-- 19 and Writing 19; or - (c) A satisfactory result in another approved English language test or English language course.
-For postaraduate entrants: either - (d) IELTS 6.5 with no score lower than 6.0; - (e) TOEFL internet-based test score of 90 with minimum band score for Writing of 20; - (f) A satisfactory result in another approved English language test or English language course. - Higher minimum English language requirements may be set, where relevant, for entry into particular awards.
-The following awards require IELTS 7.0 with no score lower than 7.0: BEd/GradDipTchLn(Secondary); BSLP(Hons) First Professional Year; BSpC; BTchLn(EarlyChildhood); BTchLn(Primary); DipTchLn; GradDipTchLn(EarlyChildhood); GradDipTchLn(Primary); GradDipTchLn(Primary); - Applicants aged 20 years or over are strongly advised not to enrol at the University unless they are competent in English. - Subject to Regulation 6, any person may enrol for a qualification, other than an undergraduate degree, who satisfies the requirements for admission specified in the award regulations for that qualification. - Any person who is qualified to matriculate must, upon first enrolling, agree to a matriculation declaration. - Note: Refer to http://www.canterbury.ac.nz/enrol/apply/declaration.shtml for the complete wording of the declaration. - Enrolment in the University or any particular course may be declined or cancelled for any of the following reasons: - (a) the applicant has not attained the age of 16 years before 1 January in the year of enrolment; - (b) the applicant is enrolled for full-time instruction in a secondary school; - (c) the applicant fails to satisfy any requirement or condition specified in an award regulation; - (d) insufficiency of accommodation or of teachers in the course or courses for which the applicant wishes to enrol; - (e) the applicant's academic record is such that:

-this or another University;

-- i. he or she has been declined enrolment at - ii.
-If it were subject to review in accordance with the Academic Progress Regulations, then it would warrant exclusion from the University or from any particular course or courses in the University;
+- (a) IELTS (Academic) 6.5 overall with no score lower than 6.0: - (b) TOEFL internet-based test score of 90 with minimum band score for Writing of 20; - (c) A satisfactory result in another approved English language test or English language course. - Higher minimum English language requirements may be set, where relevant, for entry into particular awards.
+The following awards require IELTS 7.0 with no score lower than 7.0: BEd(Physical Education); BSLP(Hons) First Professional Year; BSPC; BTchLn(EarlyChildhood); BTchLn(Primary); GradDipECTeach; GradDipTchLn(Primary); GradDipTchLn(Secondary). - Applicants aged 20 years or over are strongly advised not to enrol at the University unless they are competent in English. - Subject to Regulation 6, any person may enrol for a qualification, other than an undergraduate degree, who satisfies the requirements for admission specified in the award regulations for that qualification. - Any person who is qualified to matriculate must, upon first enrolling, agree to a matriculation declaration. - Note: Refer to www.canterbury.ac.nz/privacy/ declaration.shtml for the complete wording of the declaration. - Enrolment in the University or any particular course may be declined or cancelled for any of the following reasons: - (a) the applicant has not attained the age of 16 years before 1 January in the year of enrolment: - (b) the applicant is enrolled for full-time instruction in a secondary school; - (c) the applicant fails to satisfy any requirement or condition specified in an award regulation; - (d) insufficiency of accommodation or of teachers in the course or courses for which the applicant wishes to enrol; - (e) the applicant's academic record is such that: - i. he or she has been declined enrolment at this or another University; - ii. if it were subject to review in accordance with the Academic Progress Regulations, then it would warrant exclusion from the University or from any particular course or courses in the University;

-- (f) the application for admission or enrolment contains untrue or misleading statements, or is supported by untrue or misleading evidence; - (g) misconduct or a breach of discipline on the part of the applicant; - (h) the applicant is not a person of good character. - 8. - (a) Any applicant against whom a decision is given under Regulation 7 (a)-(e) may appeal to the Assistant Vice-Chancellor (Academic).
-The appeal must be lodged in writing with the University Grievance Advisor within 10 working days of the decision or such longer period as the Assistant Vice-Chancellor (Academic) may determine. - (b) Any applicant against whom a decision is given under Regulation 6 (f)-(h) may appeal to the Council Appeals Committee.
+- (f) the application for admission or enrolment contains untrue or misleading statements, or is supported by untrue or misleading evidence: - (g) misconduct or a breach of discipline on the part of the applicant; - (h) the applicant is not a person of good character.

+- (a) Any applicant against whom a decision is given under Regulation 7 (a)-(e) may appeal to the Deputy Vice-Chancellor (Academic).
+The appeal must be lodged in writing with the University Grievance Advisor within 10 working days of the decision or such longer period as the Deputy Vice-Chancellor (Academic) may determine. - (b) Any applicant against whom a decision is given under Regulation 7 (f)-(h) may appeal to the Council Appeals Committee.
 The appeal must be lodged in writing with the Registrar within 10 working days of the decision or such longer period as the Council Appeals Committee may determine.
 The decision of the Council Appeals Committee is final. - 9.
 Where a student wishes to be enrolled in more than one institution simultaneously, it is the responsibility of the student to ensure that there are no clashes of lectures, tutorials or examinations.
 Students intending to seek credit towards a University of Canterbury qualification on the basis of passes in one or more courses at another institution are strongly encouraged to obtain prior written confirmation from the University of Canterbury of the precise credit (if any) which will be granted. - 10.
-The following courses and qualifications require police vetting: - (a) Qualifications leading to initial teacher registration; - (b) Social Work qualifications, plus compliance with suitability requirements; - (c) Bachelor of Sport Coaching; - (d) Postgraduate Diploma in Health Sciences (Early Intervention); - (e) Master of Health Sciences (Early Intervention); - (f) PhD: Health Sciences, if in Early Intervention; - (g) HLTH 420; - (h) HLTH 421; - (i) HLTH 422.
+The following courses and qualifications require police vetting: - (a) Qualifications leading to initial teacher registration, BTchLn, Grad-DipECTeach, GradDipTchLn(Primary), GradDipTchLn(Secondary), MTchgLn; - (b) Child and Family Psychology qualifications that require practical clinical work; - (c) Social Work qualifications, plus compliance with suitability requirements; - (d) Sport Coaching practicum courses.